What Causes Parkinson's Disease?

 Scientists have identified several genetic mutations associated with Parkinson's including mutations in the alpha-synuclein gene.
 They think that many more genes may be linked to the disorder.
 Studying the genes responsible for inherited cases of Parkinson's can help researchers understand both inherited and sporadic cases.
 The same genes and proteins that are altered in inherited cases may also be altered in sporadic cases by environmental toxins or other factors.
 Researchers also hope that discovering genes will help identify new ways of treating Parkinson's.

-Although researchers increasingly recognize the importance of genetics in Parkinson's disease, most believe environmental exposures increase a person's risk of developing the disease.
+Although researchers increasingly recognize the importance of genetics in Parkinson's disease, evidence suggests that environmental exposures increase a person's risk of developing the disease.
 Even in inherited cases, exposure to toxins or other environmental factors may influence when symptoms of the disease appear or how the disease progresses.

 There are a number of toxins that can cause parkinsonian symptoms in humans.
 Researchers are pursuing the question of whether pesticides and other environmental factors not yet identified also may cause Parkinson's disease.
 Viruses are another possible environmental trigger for Parkinson's.